 Spark Plugs - Remove and examine them.
-Clean or discard them, if necessary.
+Clean or replace, as necessary.
 Refer to Spark Plugs.

 Spray Evinrude/Johnson Storage Fogging Oil into the spark plug holes.

 Slowly rotate the flywheel by hand to distribute the fogging oil and to drain the water from the water pump.